mapbender/mapbender-documentation/en/book/components.rst

 CoreBundle
 ~~~~~~~~~~
-The Mapbender CoreBundle ist the base bundle for Mapbender.
+The Mapbender CoreBundle is the base bundle for Mapbender.
 It offers base classes for applications, elements, layers and more.

 It provides jQuery, jQuery UI, OpenLayers and MapQuery for all other Mapbender bundles.